Wind Ridge Farm

 George's Potbelly Pate Souffle

 Wash and pat dry the meats.
 Cut them into uniform sizes.
 Braize them to the medium rare stage in a shallow pan over low to medium heat with the salt and pepper with a little olive oil.
+The different organ meats cook at different rates, so you will have to watch them and pull out pieces as they are done rather than waiting until the whole thing is done as then some of the meat will be well done instead of medium rare.
 Set the meat aside and then caramelize the onion.
-Deglaze the pan with a few tablespoons of beer or wine or balsamic or rice vinegar.
+Deglaze the pan with a few tablespoons of beer, dry cider or wine or balsamic or rice vinegar.
 In a pinch you could use water with a dash of tobasco.

 Put the meat in a food processor and process until it is in little tiny uniform bits (probably about 30 seconds).
 In order to blend it smooth you will need some liquid which often is sufficient in the caramelized onion with the glaze in the pan.
-Add the onion, glaze, herb and garlic and process until smooth.
+Add the onion and glaze, herbs and garlic and process until smooth.
 Add the egg yolk(s) and process another 30 seconds.
 It should be about the same consistency as spackle.
 If it's too dry add another egg.
-If it's too liquid add a few crackers (potato chips or corn chips would work too) and process again.
-Fold the pate mixture with the egg whites and scrape into a baking dish that has been lightly buttered and floured.
+If it's too liquid add a few crackers (potato chips or corn chips would work too.
+If you are going for gluten free, you could add a little garbanzo flour or potato starch, corn starch etc.) and process again.
+Fold the pate mixture with the egg whites and scrape into a baking dish that has been lightly buttered and floured (again, if aiming for gluten free, use potato starch or some other non-wheat flour.)

 Bake uncovered at 350F for 20-30 minutes.
-It should have puffed up and formed a few small cracks with browning around the edges.
+It should have puffed up and formed a few tiny cracks with browning around the edges.
 Remove from heat and grate some parmesan cheese on top, enough to cover the pate.
-Serve with crackers or toast for scooping.
+Serve with something to scoop with (crackers, toast, tortillas etc) and maybe have on the side some sour cream with chives or dill weed.

 Stock is best described, the way I make it, as liquid bone.
 The flavor and mouthfeel that stock adds as opposed to water in soups and stews is indescribeably delicious.
 It is the kind of thing you would not believe unless you have experienced it.